emredevsalot/quit-smoking-while-smoking/README.md

 🤗 The app's primary goal is to create a supportive environment for individuals who want to quit smoking.
 It's about making **small, sustainable changes** that lead to a big transformation in your life.

 ## Key Features

 **⏳ Gradual Reduction:** The app gently increases the time between cigarettes to reduce your smoking habit over time.<br/>
-**🎯 Customizable(In development):** You choose your initial smoking frequency and daily cooldown increase, making the process more adaptable to your needs.<br/>
+**🎯 Customizable:** You choose your initial smoking frequency and daily cooldown increase, making the process more adaptable to your needs.<br/>
 **😌 Anxiety-Free:** Quit smoking at your own pace without the pressure of strict goals.<br/>
 **🤝 Supportive Environment:** The app provides a supportive and non-judgmental space to help you quit smoking.<br/>
 **🆘 Command Assistance(In development):** If you encounter a particularly challenging moment, you can use commands like "Keep this cooldown for 2 days" or "Decrease cooldown by 2 minutes" to help you through.<br/>

 ## Contributing

 Contributions to this project are welcome.
 If you have ideas for improvements or new features, please submit a pull request or open an issue on the GitHub repository.

 ## If you want to try it out

-Right I can only export android builds to test it out, here's the [latest APK](https://expo.dev/artifacts/eas/2pijcyH6UB7JaWu5HTLNDi.apk) that's been generated with Expo EAS.
+Right I can only export android builds to test it out, here's the [latest APK](https://expo.dev/artifacts/eas/7cfpNnC9wpNyRPAp27M4QN.apk) that's been generated with Expo EAS.